LambdAurora/LambDynamicLights/HOW_DOES_IT_WORK.md

 This would be more ideal performance-wise as it would give the smoothness of the second method and avoid too many chunk rebuilding.

-This has still to be researched, if a method is found using shaders this mod is likely to switch to this method.

 Note: the shader-based method will break in the case of any other renderer registered.
 For compatibility it's the less ideal.